Rendezvous (fur trade)

 In North American history, a rendezvous was a larger meeting held typically once per year in the wilderness.
 All types included a major transfer of furs and goods to be traded for furs.
 Variations included a mix of other types of trading, business transactions, business meetings, and revelry.

 In canoe-based fur trade areas

 One type of rendezvous is associated with the voyageur and canoe-based fur trade business which was largely in Canada during the times of the year when the waterways were not frozen, and provided opportunities for new friends and foes.
-These were generally at a transportation transfer point within in a wilderness route that could not be traversed in one season run by and including the fur trade of only a single company.
+These were generally at a transportation transfer point on a wilderness route that could not be traversed in one season run by and including the fur trade of only a single company.
 The transfer was the dominant reason for holding the rendezvous although they included other meetings and revelry.

 In the western part of what is now the United States

 Rendezvous held in the western part of what is now the United States included a more diverse range of activities than their northern counterparts.
 Such a rendezvous might include several fur trading companies, and array of fur traders and mountain men.
 However, the majority of participants were Native American.
 A substantial amount of deal-making and trading occurred at these rendezvous.
 These were often a temporary "town" of sorts with businesses which offered the fur trade workers and participants ways to spend their money on supplies and revelry.
 The emblematic type was a large annual rendezvous held in the Rocky mountains from 1825 until 1840.
 One of the largest of these was the rendezvous of 1832.
 Much of the attendance of these consisted of mountain men who were fur trade participants who were experienced at living in the mountain back country.

 The syndicated television anthology series Death Valley Days offered a 1958 episode, "The Big Rendezvous" about the 1825 gathering.
 Peter Walker (born 1927) was cast as the historical Kit Carson, Gardner McKay as the villainous Pierre Shunar, and Iron Eyes Cody as a trapper.
 Laurie Carroll (born 1933) was cast as the young Indian woman, Waa-Nibe, for whom Carson is smitten.
 The 1980 Western The Mountain Men (1980), starring Charlton Heston and Brian Keith, featured the rendezvous of 1838 and 1839.